Sometimes only cheesy pasta will do. Learn how to make our perfect macaroni cheese.

 Stir the Cheddar into the white sauce and then the mustard, if using.
 Add the pasta and mix well, then turn the mixture out into an ovenproof dish.

 Scatter the breadcrumbs and Parmesan over the top of the macaroni.
 Bake it in the centre of the oven for 20-30 mins, or until it’s light golden and the sauce is bubbling at the edges.
 Serve immediately with a freshly made salad.

-We think the best cheese for mac and cheese is parmesan and good old cheddar, which is what we've used in this macaroni cheese recipe.
-However, you can also experiment with using cheeses like Gruyère, Gouda or Gorgonzola for a different flavour!
+We think the best cheeses for mac and cheese are Parmesan and a mature Cheddar.
+But we'd encourage experimentation – try using cheeses like Gruyère, Gouda or Gorgonzola for a different flavour.

 A dollop of mustard gives this recipe a kick, but you could try mixing in sriracha for an even spicier macaroni cheese.